2011–12 PBA Tour season

 This is a recap of the 2011–12 season for the Professional Bowlers Association (PBA) Tour.
 It is the tour's 53rd season, and the third straight season in which all of the first half events were condensed into the PBA World Series of Bowling (WSOB).
 The season consisted of 15 title events.
 This is also the final season in which the PBA is using an "exempt" player list.
 The "exempt" status for touring players will not be carried into the 2012–13 season.

+Following the retirement of PBA Commissioner & CEO Fred Schreyer in October 2011, the PBA named Geoff Reiss as PBA CEO and promoted Deputy Commissioner Tom Clark to the role of PBA Commissioner.